orval-labs/orval/docs/src/pages/reference/configuration/output.md

 };
 ```

-#### operations
+### operations

 Type: `Object`.

-Give you the possibility to override the generated mock by <a href="https://swagger.io/docs/specification/paths-and-operations/" target="_blank">operationId</a>.
+Allows overriding the generated mocks by <a href="https://swagger.io/docs/specification/paths-and-operations/" target="_blank">operationId</a>.

-Each key of the object should be an operationId and take as value an object.
+Each key of the `operations` object should be an `operationId` from the schema, and take as value an object.

-The value object can take the same properties as the override property (mutator,query,transformer,mock).
+The value object can take the same properties as the `override` property (`mutator`,`query`,`transformer`,`mock`).

-The mock options have one more possibility the data property.
-Which can take a function or the value directly.
+The `mock` object allows an additional property; the `data` property.
+This property can take a function or the value directly.
 The function will be executed at runtime.

 ```js
 module.exports = {